oumist/lab1-git-race/description.md

 http://lab1-git-race-app-env.eu-west-3.elasticbeanstalk.com

-If any modification is made to the repository, we must use the command `git push` to push the changes to the CodeCommit branch and then use `eb deploy` to restart the Elastic Beanstalk environment with the update.
+If any modification is made to the repository, we must use the command `git push` to push the changes to the CodeCommit branch (if that doesn't work, we can use `eb deploy` to restart the Elastic Beanstalk environment with the update or manually upload the `.war` file on the path `build/libs` in the environment console).

 ### NOTE:
 - If any of the `eb` commands is not working, it is possible to use the command `python <python-scripts-folder>/eb-script.py` (replacing `<python-scripts-folder>` with the location where the python scripts are installed in your machine).